ezzeddinoth/Arbeitsprobe/README.md

 # Arbeitsprobe

 This is a sample-project and is not complete.
-The project implements person-product ManyToMany-Relationship, the Relation is implemented with the Object Order (Table ORDER_).
+The project implements "Person-Product" ManyToMany-Relationship, the Relation is implemented with the Object "Order" (Table ORDER_).
-Table Login is used to define user Rolle, it could be also embedded in Table Person.
+Table "Login" is used to define user Rolle, it could be also embedded in Table "Person".

 The project use H2 in memory Database, Model is re-initialized with each run.
 There is SQL-File to populate the Data.